We’re going to do some heavy lifting in this devotional. I sincerely hope and pray you gain some strength from this devotional.

 The Church has been thrown out of public institutions because of “separation of Church and State.”
 However, what has been done is to throw out “observable science” and replace it with a derivative.
 It is not actual science but a set of “truths” that are continually subject to correction or replacement.
-“Science” is now accomplished through mathematics with “fudge factors” justified by observation and adjusted through peer review.
+“Science” is now accomplished through mathematics with “fudge factors” justified by peer reviews rather than empirical data.
 The actual truth no longer exists.

 I have closely followed science for many years, having grown up on university campuses.
 Something I’ve observed is that scientists, working as they’ve been trained, add “correction factors” to their formulae to get their calculations to agree with the outcome they expect; not always, but often.
 They have also learned that adding Albert Einstein’s name to their work is very helpful.